 Though a quick glance at both industries may portray changing times and a final embrace of black beauty, former model Tyra Banks warns that this, like many other times, may just be a trend.
 She reminds us, in an interview with Daily Mail, that there have been seasons where women of color were ‘in’.
 Seasons where Brazilian models were all the rave, then African models, then Asian models.
 But we all know, white women were consistently the default.
 “There has always been a large presence of white models on the runway, with the presence of other races being trends that were eventually dropped.”

-The disinterest in actual inclusion of black talent often shows itself when there are few makeup artists, let alone hair stylists, backstage that are willing and able to work on black models.
+The disinterest in actual inclusion of black talent often shows itself.
+Like when there are few makeup artists, let alone hair stylists, backstage that are willing and able to work on black models.
 Supermodel Veronica Webb famously missed the opportunity to be on the cover of a magazine because the hair stylist present didn’t know how to do black hair.
 “I had a terrible experience early on in my career where I was booked for a cover, and the hairdresser had absolutely no idea what to do with my hair… It cost me the first American cover I could have had, and it was a good five years before I got another chance.”
 Decades later, model Anok Yai states that that is still her biggest frustration; a lack of stylists with knowledge on black hair.

 The only way that we shall see this ‘trend’ come to an end is simple, inclusion of people of color.